 Tuesday, August 20, 2013

-National University of Heath Sciences (NUHS) is now partnering with South Dakota State University (SDSU) for a new Advanced Scholar Program.
+National University of Heath Sciences (NUHS) is now partnering with South Dakota State University (SDSU) for a new Advanced Scholars Program.
 The program will offer qualified students accelerated completion of both a bachelor of science and doctor of chiropractic degree in just seven academic years as opposed to eight.

 SDSU currently offers a bachelor's degree with a pre-professional emphasis in chiropractic medicine.
 The new collaboration between SDSU and NUHS will create joint recruitment, dual admission, and a coordinated curriculum and support structure for exceptional students who have maintained a 3.5 GPA or higher in SDSU's pre-chiropractic program.